SimeonLukas/obsidian-kindle-export/README.md

 ### Just try it!
 Fill in your data for your Kindle and your mailadress.
 Read your notes on your Kindle.

+If you have problems with the plugin, please let me know.

 <a href="https://www.buymeacoffee.com/simeonlukas" target="_blank" ><img src="https://github.com/SimeonLukas/obsidian-kindle-export/raw/main/files/coffee.jpg" width="75%"></a>